Autocapture

 Amplitude offers two primary ways to capture events:

-• Autocapture allows you to automatically collect a predefined set of events and properties in a standardized taxonomy using our SDKs.
+• Autocapture to automatically collect a predefined set of events and properties in a standardized taxonomy using Amplitude SDKs.

-• Precision tracking allows you to instrument events and properties specific to your business needs and desired analyses.
+• Precision tracking to instrument events and properties specific to your business needs and wanted analyses.

-With Autocapture, you get out of the box analytics with minimal engineering.
 From the moment you install the SDK, Amplitude automatically collects data to gain insights into feature usage, funnel conversion rates, and even specific click analysis on the web.
-This solution is the best option to help you get up and running quickly.
+Autocapture lets you focus on speed when setting up your analysis.

-When you want to drill deeper into specific actions in your application requiring additional metadata, or have some events (like a purchase event) that may be core to your business, Amplitude provides precision tracking.
+When you want to investigate specific actions in your application requiring additional metadata, or have some events (like a purchase event) that may be core to your business, use precision tracking.
 Precise tracking in code allows you to send these events with a robust set of properties to perform even deeper analyses.

-With Amplitude, you don't need to choose.
-The solutions go hand-in-hand, and you can use a combination of Autocapture and precision tracking data in your analyses.
+The solutions are compatible together, which means you can use a combination of Autocapture and precision tracking data in your analyses.

 Optimize your event volume